Battle of Rybnica: Background

+The battle

-Russian attack began at app.
+The Russian attack began at app.
 3 p.m., when Cossacks shot at insurgent cavalry.
 Polish commanders managed to prevent panic among their ranks, and soon afterwards, insurgent infantry supported by scythemen attacked Russian soldiers.
 Due to Polish pressure, Cossacks had to withdraw across a river, where many drowned.

+Aftermath

 The skirmish lasted for some 90 minutes, after which Russians retreated northwards.
-Their commandant, Major Chuti, did not give up and on the next day attacked the insurgents at Jurkowice.
+Their commandant, Major Chuti, did not give up, and on the next day attacked the insurgents at Jurkowice.